 Here are some things to think about when starting to plan your landscape:

 Grass lawns are not a requirement in HSV.
 If you want a low maintenance landscape, you can get the lot covered with mulch and rock for a few thousand dollars, including a few plants.
+Not having grass does not mean NO maintenance.
+Weeds come up in gravel, even if it has plastic weed barrier under it.
+Dirt and weed seeds accumulate above the barrier and the weeds come that way and through holes which may develop in the barrier.

-You can even buy plants and put them in yourself and save a lot of money.
+You can buy plants and put them in yourself and save a lot of money.
 But before you buy the plants, you should try digging a hole first.
 The soil in most places in HSV is not made for planting.

 We bought a couple of Bradford Pear trees before talking to a landscaper and tried planting them.
 We could not even get a shovel into the ground.
 The "topsoil" on our lot is made up of rocks, tree roots, and smaller rocks.
 (When they clear a lot of trees, they don't take the roots out too!)